Snow chains or cables add traction when driving through snow and ice. They are usually purchased to match the tire size

-You could buy chains for your rental at an auto parts store.
+You can buy chains for your rental at an auto parts store.
 A set will cost $40 or more.
 However, most shops do not accept returns (even if they're unused) unless you clearly bought the wrong size.

-You can rent chains in some locations.
+You can also rent chains in some locations.
 NAPA Auto Parts at 4907 Joe Howard Street in Mariposa rents or sells them - and so do some of the gas stations in town.
 You may also find them in Coarsegold and Oakhurst.
-If you buy or rent, try to get them to show you how to put them on or try it yourself and take photos of the steps instead of depending on remembering hasty verbal instructions.
+If you buy or rent, ask someone to show you how to put them on.
+Then try it yourself and take photos of the steps instead of depending on remembering hasty verbal instructions.